Ladysnake/Satin/README.md

 - `EntitiesPostRenderCallback`: fired between entity rendering end and block entity rendering start
 - `PickEntityShaderCallback`: allows mods to add their own entity view shaders
-- `PostWorldRenderCallback`: allows mods to render things between the moment minecraft finishes to render the world and the moment it starts rendering HUD's and GUI's
+- `PostWorldRenderCallback`: allows mods to render things between the moment minecraft finishes rendering the world and the moment it starts rendering HUD's and GUI's
 - `ResolutionChangeCallback`: allows mods to react to resolution changes
 - `ShaderEffectRenderCallback`: fired at the time vanilla renders their post process shaders